fisadev/asiru/README.rst

 * PIP: python packages manager.
 * Gunicorn: simple python web server.
 * Chromium and Firefox web browsers.
-* VNC viewer.
-* !LibreOffice for document and presentations.
+* LibreOffice for document and presentations.
-* Gimp for image editing.

 Something important is not on the list?
-Want it on Asiru? [http://code.google.com/p/asiru/issues/entry Request it!] or even better, contribute it! :) (open an issue)
+Want it on Asiru? `Request it! <http://github.com/fisadev/asiru/issues>`_ or even better, contribute it! :) (open an issue)

 (more detailed doc to come...)